Courses Offered by the Department

 Seminar course to introduce new GES majors to the research interests of GES faculty and the research facilities available within SOEST.
-Restricted to GES majors.
+GES majors only.
 CR/NC only.
 Fall only.

 Examines how environmentally sustainable and non-sustainable practices and the impact of climate change have affected the development and spread of human societies from pre-history to the 1500s in Asia, Africa, Europe, the Americas, and Hawai'i/Oceania.
 Active Learning Environment.
 FGA

 Scientific approach to evaluating human-caused environmental challenges and their potential solutions.
 Open to non-majors.
 A-F only.
 Spring only.